HugoZHL/PQCache/README.md

     - multi_core_compressor_v2.py: codes for multi-CPU-core compression.
     - pq_search.py: codes for PQ compressor.
 - mistral_patch.py: codes for replacing the original attention in Mistral.
+- llama31_patch.py: codes for replacing the original attention in Llama-3.1.
 ```